vladyio/quicktube/README.md

     `cp config/deploy.yml.sample config/deploy.yml`
 4. Set values in `config/deploy.yml` to match your setup
-5. Create a `.kamal/secrets` file from sample:
+5. Create a `.env` file from sample:

-    `cp .kamal/secrets.sample .kamal/secrets`
+    `cp .env.sample .env`
-6. Set values in `.kamal/secrets` to match your setup
+6. Set values in `.env` to match your setup
 7. Prepare server(s) - everything from copying an SSH key to setting up UFW, users and permissions:

    ```